Skip to main content

 Step 1: Install The V9 Qrvey Platform

-1. Get the CloudFormation template URL for the V9 AutoDeployApp from the Qrvey Support team.
+a.
+Obtain the CloudFormation template URL for the v9 AutoDeployApp from the Qrvey Support team.

-2. Log in to your AWS Account and navigate to the CloudFormation service.
+b.
+Log into your AWS Account and navigate to the CloudFormation service.

-3. Create (or update) the Auto Deploy app CloudFormation stack using the URL from step 1.
+c.
+Create (or update) the Auto Deploy app CloudFormation stack using the CloudFormation template URL.

-4. Once the stack is created (or updated), navigate to the Outputs tab to copy and save the URL under the key EIP.
+d.
+When the stack is created (or updated), navigate to the Outputs tab to copy and save the CloudFormation template URL under the key EIP.
+You do not need to launch this URL in a browser window and trigger the upgrade process.
+You use this application only to migrate the data.

-5. Call the following API to get the default config.json body.
-Replace <AutoDeployAppURL> with the URL from step 4.
+a.
+Call the following API to get the default config.json body.
+Replace <AutoDeployAppURL> with the CloudFormation template URL.

 curl --location '<AutoDeployAppURL>/api/v1/deploy/step/migration/configJSON'

-7. Create a new folder and a new file in this folder.
+c.
+Create a new folder and a new file in this folder.
 Name it config.json.
 Add the response body from step 5 as the file’s contents.
-Update any missing values, which you can get from Customer Support:
+Update any missing values:

 docker login qrvey.azurecr.io -u ${<REGISTRY_USER>} --password-stdin <<< ${<REGISTRY_KEY>}